 AVIVA - NZ

 Nicola Woodward worked as a nurse, strategist and commissioner in the UK and was at the forefront of early harm reduction initiatives, including the development of needle exchange programmes.

 Nicola joined specialist family violence agency Aviva as CEO in 2011.
 Following the Canterbury earthquakes Nicola co-founded The Loft at Eastgate Shopping Centre in Christchurch, a multi-agency initiative that brings together a range of health and social services.
 Nicola is passionate about bringing purposeful social sector innovation to reform New Zealand’s response to family violence and wider social issues.

 Frontline Harm Reduction and Support Worker

 South Riverdale Community Health Centre - Canada

-Zoe is a frontline harm reduction and support worker who is based at the South Riverdale Community Health Centre, Toronto, Canada.
-She coordinates the Hepatitis C program in Toronto and has been at the forefront of the overdose epidemic, among a slew of other responsibilities and commitments in her field.
-She is a leading harm reduction advocate and is unafraid to hold politicians to account and famously last year grilled Prime Minister Trudeau on a televised discussion panel on Canada’s lack of an effective response to the overdose crisis.
+Zoe is a frontline harm reduction and support worker who is based at the South Riverdale Community Centre, Toronto, Canada.
+She coordinates the Hepatitis C program in Toronto and has been at the forefront of the overdose epidemic, among a slew of other responsibilities and commitment in her field.
+She is a leading harm reduction advocate and is unafraid to hold politicians to account and famously last year grilled Prime Minister Trudeau on a televised discussion panel on Canada's lack of effective response to the overdose crisis

 Dr Magdelena Harris